I'm re-editing my first two books. I've republished the first one, so if you've purchased it, you'll want to download the updated version.

 “Lord Egromont!
 You have arrived!”
 A sweet, musically sounding voice floated across the room.

-Pierce bowed over her hand before drawing her into a warm embrace.
+With an easy charm, Pierce bowed over her hand before drawing her into a warm embrace.
 “Catherine, always a pleasure,” he said, then turned to shake hands with the tall, distinguished man beside her.
 “Apologies for the delay—one of the horses lost a shoe.”

-Pierce smiled.
-“Indeed, Catherine.
-The last time you saw my sister, she was still in the nursery.
-May I introduce my sister, Lady Evelyn Wyndham, and her friend, Miss Adeline Sandringham?”
-The ladies offered graceful curtseys.
+“The last time you saw my sister, she was still in the nursery,” Pierce said with a smile.
+“May I introduce Lady Evelyn Wyndham and her friend, Miss Adeline Sandringham?”
+The two ladies dipped in graceful curtseys.

 A subtle clearing of the throat from the man beside her prompted Catherine to turn, a smile of recognition gracing her lips.
 “Ladies, may I introduce our host and my wonderful husband, Arthur Wellesley, Duke of Wellington.”